Shionoumi Unemon: Career

-He was born in Innan, Hyōgo (present day Himeji).
+Shionoumi was born in Innan, Hyōgo (present day Himeji).
 He was known for his strong physique since elementary school, and worked alongside adults in salt making.
 He was spotted by the top division wrestler Kasagiyama Katsuichi who persuaded him to join the prestigious Dewanoumi stable.
 At the time, Dewanoumi stable was seeking a way to stop the dominance of Futabayama from the rival Tatsunami stable, and Kasagiyama, a talented Waseda University graduate, was tasked with this research.
 The young Kishimoto was seen as extremely promising.
 He made his debut in January 1938 at the age of 20, initially fighting under his own surname.
 He rose quickly through the lower divisions, and reached sekitori status in January 1942 when he was promoted to the jūryō division.
 To mark the occasion he changed his shikona to Shionoumi.
 He made his top makuuchi division debut in January 1943, and in January 1944 earned his first kinboshi, or gold star for a yokozuna upset, when he defeated Futabayama.
 He progressed into the sanyaku ranks, making komusubi and then sekiwake, and in the only tournament held in 1946 he was runner-up to Haguroyama with an 11–2 record.
-After this tournament he was promoted to ōzeki.
+After this tournament, he was promoted to ōzeki.
 He scored only five wins against five losses in his debut ōzeki tournament held in June 1947, and was demoted from the rank after two consecutive losing scores in May and October 1948.
-However he returned to ōzeki after two strong performances in 1949, defeating yokozuna Azumafuji in May and following up with another 10–5 record at sekiwake in October.
-He held onto his ōzeki rank in 1950, but had a poor tournament in January 1951, being forced to default after four days, missing the next three through injury and then returning to lose another eight straight to finish with a 0-12-3 record.
+However, he returned to ōzeki after two strong performances in 1949, defeating yokozuna Azumafuji in May and following up with another 10–5 record at sekiwake in October.
+He held onto his ōzeki rank in 1950, but had a poor tournament in January 1951, being forced to default after four days, missing the next three through injury and then returning to lose another eight straight to finish with a 0–12–3 record.
 He retired after the following tournament, facing demotion from ōzeki once again.
 His career record was 184 wins against 140 losses, with 16 injury absences.
-His top division record was 125-115.
+His top division record was 125–115.
 He had shouldered the burden of being the future of Dewanoumi stable, but had been unable to win a championship or defeat Haguroyama in 13 attempts.
-(The only other ōzeki to face a yokozuna 10 or more times in his career and have no wins was Miyabiyama, who went 0-11 against Takanohana.)
+(The only other ōzeki to face a yokozuna 10 or more times in his career and have no wins was Miyabiyama, who went 0–11 against Takanohana.)